Cascade Guides Outfitters & Hook Fly Shop

 Besides the great rock formations and the springs and waterfalls in the canyon there is a great boat ride.
 We go through one class IV rapid called Whitehorse and we go through two class III rapids on this float as well.
 The river is constantly moving.
 In fact, this stretch of river drops more gradient than the Colorado River does through the Grand Canyon.

 The wildlife is also a calling card on this great trip.
 With deer, osprey, blue heron, geese, ducks, and golden eagles seen almost daily.
 We also see cougar, bear, and elk from time to time.

 The wildlife, boat ride, and scenery are all great reasons to go on this trip but my favorite reason is the fishing.
 Because of the class IV rapid this takes out all but the best of oarsmen through this stretch of river.
 This naturally eliminates a bunch of competition.

 The great part of booking a 3 or 4 day trip is that you fish your brains out if you wish.
 You can fish until dark and wake-up and start fishing again.
 Most of our clients choose to wait until after breakfast as their odds of catching fish go way up.

-Outfitter Specializing in Guided Trout and Steelhead Fly Fishing Pursuits
+Guided Trout and Steelhead Fly Fishing Outfitter

 A shallow lake with access from Century Drive featuring turquoise colored water and scenic views.
 While the fishing here isn’t going to produce any whoppers, casting a line for the rainbow and brook trout are made worthwhile thanks to the views alone.